flipz357/smatchpp/README.md

 - *I want to process other custom graph type*: Consider implementing your custom graph standardizer that can then be used as shown [Example IX](#ex-custom-standardizer).

-- *I have very large graphs and optimal ILP doesn't terminate*: This is because optimal alignment is fundamentally an NP hard problem.
-Mitigation options: 1. use heuristic by setting solver as HillClimber (unfortunately heuristic will get worse if graphs are large since there are lots of local optima where it can get stuck).
-2. Use ILP with `--lossless_graph_compression` as argument from console (for python see [Example VIII](#ex-lossless-gc)).
+- *I have very large graphs and optimal ILP doesn't terminate*: This is because optimal alignment is an NP hard problem.
+Mitigation options: 1. use heuristic by setting solver as HillClimber (unfortunately heuristic will get worse if graphs are large since there are lots of local optima where it gets stuck).
+2. Use `--lossless_graph_compression` (for python see [Example VIII](#ex-lossless-gc)).
 This makes evaluation fast and still gives an optimal score (the score tends to be slightly harsher/lower).
-3. You can play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a solution that may be not optimal but also has a useful upper-bound to understand solution quality.
-Maybe, in case of large graphs option 2. is most suitable as it can offer best solution quality.
+3. Play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a (possibly) sub-optimal solution (might be still better than hill-climbing and it has an upper-bound).
+Perhaps, 2. is most suitable as it can offer best solution quality.

-- *I want to use other triple matching functions*: Sometimes, e.g., in evaluation of cross-lingual graphs, we want to have that a triple `(x, instance, cat)` be similar to `(x, instance, kitten)` and allow graded matching.
-Smatch++ allows easy customization of the triple matching function, and you can easily implement your own class.
-For examples, see file `smatchpp/score.py`.
+- *I want to use other triple matching functions*: Sometimes, e.g., in evaluation of cross-lingual graphs, we want to have that a triple `(x, instance, cat)` be similar to `(x, instance, kitten)` and allow more graded matching.
+Smatch++ allows easy customization of the triple matching function, and you can extend to implement your own class.

 ## Citation